apache/flink/docs/apis/batch/libs/gelly.md

 </div>
 </div>

+The default RMat contants can be overridden as shown in the following example.
+The contants define the interdependence of bits from each generated edge's source and target labels.
+The RMat noise can be enabled and progressively perturbs the contants while generating each edge.

-Manipulating the RMat constants and noise affects the degree-skew.
-The RMat generator can be configured to produce a simple graph by removing self-loops and duplicate edges, with undirected edges produced by a "clip-and-flip" throwing away the half matrix above the diagonal or a full "flip" preserving and mirroring all edges.
+The RMat generator can be configured to produce a simple graph by removing self-loops and duplicate edges.
+Symmetrization is performed either by a "clip-and-flip" throwing away the half matrix above the diagonal or a full "flip" preserving and mirroring all edges.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">